Creating aRTM Workflow

 Note

-If full PVT data is provided as input, the Numerical NL option will be automatically activated in the resulting files.
+The Numerical NL option is automatically activated in the generated files.

-This does not affect any result, it simply facilitates a smoother transition to Numerical NL mode.
+This does not affect results; it only facilitates a smoother transition to Numerical NL mode.

 Select the type of pressure gauge (P or BHP) to be used and add a label(s) if necessary to make the required binding.
 Labels input is not offered by default but can be accessed by clicking on